privacygmail cleanupemail security

 How it works:

-4. Results sent back to you through their platform
+4. Results come back to you through their platform

-5. Data retained on their servers (varies significantly by policy)
+5. Data stays on their servers (varies a lot by policy)

 Technical architecture: